lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 key-encryption algorithm SHOULD be AES Key Wrap with a 128-bit key.

-Implementations MUST protect the RSA private key, the key-encryption key, the content-encryption key, the content-authenticated-encryption key.
+Implementations MUST protect the RSA private key, the key-encryption key, the content-encryption key, message-authentication key, and the content-authenticated-encryption key.
+Disclosure of the RSA private key could result in the compromise of all messages protected with that key.
-Compromise of the RSA private key could result in the disclosure of all messages protected with that key.
-Compromise of the key-encryption key, the content-encryption key, or content-authenticated-encryption key could result in disclosure of the associated encrypted content.
+Disclosure of the key-encryption key, the content-encryption key, or the content-authenticated-encryption key could result in compromise of the associated encrypted content.
+Disclosure of the key-encryption key, the message-authentication key, or the content-authenticated-encryption key could allow modification of the associated authenticated content.

 Additional considerations related to key management may be found in
 {{NISTSP800-57pt1r5}}.